 Business hours are live sessions where groups can get together and discuss and promote your business.
 Everyone in the discussion uses the relevant hashtag so everyone taking part can see the conversation.
 These groups are great for getting you noticed locally and some ask that you follow everyone who has been part of that weeks discussion, see @Dartmoor_Hour for an example.
 I have noticed locally though that most of the posts during the sessions are automated which defeats the object really so I am on the look out for different groups.
 I only use these when I have the time.

-I hope you will find the above useful.
+I hope you will find the above useful and that it will help you to Grow Your Twitter Following.
 I don’t have a regimented way of doing things and if don’t do something for a few days it doesn’t matter, the most important factor is regular and consistent posting.
 Over time I have increased my daily posts and currently have four scheduled each day but may decide this is too much and reduce again.
 I queue my posts up once a week then daily retweet things I like, if I have the time.
 If you want to follow me on twitter follow @HelenNorthcott